wombelix/moinmoin-pypy2-container/README.md

 It might be that User still want to keep using the latest stable release and wait with the migration.

 The official Python 2 Runtime is [End-of-Life](https://www.python.org/doc/sunset-python-2/) but PyPy will support Python 2 ["forever"](https://doc.pypy.org/en/latest/faq.html#how-long-will-pypy-support-python2) and provide updates in future.

+**Update 2023-10-09**: There is an alpha release of moin2 available on https://test.pypi.org/project/moin/, installation instructions can be found at https://github.com/moinwiki/moin/issues/1197.

 # Features